shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 The old jibe `those who cannot do teach' is about this mismatch between crammed knowledge and applied knowledge.
-Of course, the best teachers have already done things and try to pass on that experienceof transmuting facts into action, though students won't necessarily have the context or experience to follow them.
+Of course, the best teachers have already done things and try to pass on that experience of transmuting facts into action, though students won't necessarily have the context or experience to follow them.
 A good teacher creates that context.
 This is why we are asked to do exercises, not just reading.